-- In November 2019, we obtained FDA clearance for our SynchroSeal instrument and E-100 generator.
+- In late 2020 and early 2021, we obtained FDA clearance, CE mark clearance, and regulatory clearances in most of our significant markets to market our Extended Use Instruments. - In November 2019, we obtained FDA clearance for our SynchroSeal instrument and E-100 generator.
 Following the FDA clearance, in February 2020, we received CE mark clearance for both products.
 In March 2020, we received regulatory clearance in Japan to market both our SynchroSeal instrument and E-100 generator.
-In August 2020, we received regulatory clearance in South Korea to market our E-100 generator. - In July 2019, we obtained FDA clearance for our SureForm 45 Curved-Tip stapler and SureForm 45 Gray reload, which round out our SureForm 45 portfolio.
-We have also received CE mark clearance for our SureForm 45 Curved-Tip stapler and SureForm 45 Gray reload. - In June 2019, we received CE mark clearance for our da Vinci Endoscope Plus for the da Vinci Xi and da Vinci X Surgical Systems in Europe.
+We received regulatory clearance in South Korea to market our SynchroSeal instrument and E-100 generator in January 2020 and August 2020, respectively. - In July 2019, we obtained FDA clearance for our SureForm 45 Curved-Tip stapler and SureForm 45 Gray reload, which round out our SureForm 45 portfolio.
+We have also received CE mark clearance for our SureForm 45 Curved-Tip stapler and SureForm 45 Gray reload.
+In September 2019, we received regulatory clearance in Japan to market both our SureForm 45 Curved-Tip stapler and SureForm 45 Gray reload.
+We received regulatory clearance in South Korea to market our SureForm 45 Curved-Tip stapler and SureForm 45 Gray reload in June 2021 and July 2021, respectively. - In June 2019, we received CE mark clearance for our da Vinci Endoscope Plus for the da Vinci X i and da Vinci X Surgical Systems in Europe.
 Following the CE mark, in July 2019, we obtained FDA clearance for our da Vinci Endoscope Plus.
 We have also received regulatory clearances in South Korea and Japan to market our da Vinci Endoscope Plus in December 2019 and May 2020, respectively. - In June 2019, we obtained FDA clearance for our da Vinci Handheld Camera and, in February 2020, we received CE mark clearance. - In February 2019, we obtained FDA clearance for our Ion endoluminal system, our new flexible, robotic-assisted, catheter-based platform, designed to navigate through very small lung airways to reach peripheral nodules for biopsies.
-We are introducing the Ion endoluminal system in a measured fashion while we optimize training pathways and our supply chain and collect additional clinical data.
-We have placed 50 Ion systems for commercial use as of March 31, 2021. - In February 2019, we obtained FDA clearance for our Iris augmented reality product.
+Our rollout of the Ion system in the U.S. is progressing well, and we are continuing to gather additional clinical evidence.
+We have placed 98 Ion systems as of September 30, 2021. - In February 2019, we obtained FDA clearance for our Iris augmented reality product.
 Iris is a service that delivers a 3D image of the patient anatomy (initially targeting kidneys) to aid surgeons in both pre- and intra-operative settings.
-We are currently conducting a pilot study of our Iris product and service in the field at a small group of U.S. hospitals to gain initial product experience and insights. - In December 2018, we received product registration for our da Vinci Xi Surgical System in China.
+We are currently conducting a pilot study of our Iris product and service in the field at a number of U.S. hospitals to gain initial product experience and insights. - In December 2018, we received product registration for our da Vinci Xi Surgical System in China.
 The registration approval does not include advanced energy or stapling products that attach to the da Vinci Xi system.
 Separate product registrations are required for each of these products with the China National Medical Products Administration ("NMPA"). - In October 2018, the China National Health Commission published on its official website the quota for major medical equipment to be imported and sold in China through 2020.
 After an adjustment notice was published in the third quarter of 2020, the government will now allow for the total sale of 225 new surgical robots into China, which could include da Vinci Surgical Systems as well as surgical systems introduced by others.
-As of March 31, 2021, we have sold 129 da Vinci Surgical Systems under this quota.
+As of September 30, 2021, we have sold 153 da Vinci Surgical Systems under this quota.
 Future sales of da Vinci Surgical Systems under the quota are uncertain, as they are dependent on hospitals completing a tender process and receiving associated approvals.